kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     //   Access-Control-Allow-Headers: DNT, Keep-Alive, User-Agent, X-Requested-With, If-Modified-Since, Cache-Control, Content-Type, Range, Authorization
     //
     // A wildcard indicates that the requests with all HTTP headers are allowed.
-    // The `Access-Control-Allow-Headers` response header should use the `*`
+    // The `Access-Control-Allow-Headers` response header can only use `*` wildcard
-    // wildcard as value if the `allowHeaders` config field contains the "*"
-    // wildcard unless the request is credentialed.
+    // as value when the request is not credentialed.
     //
     // Input:
     //   Access-Control-Request-Headers: Content-Type, Cache-Control